 - Glock 23 .40 S&W

 The 43 was the first service-caliber Glock able to be carried in a pants pocket.
 I know some guys who do this.
-Weighing in at 20 ounces or so loaded and only being four and a quarter inches high, it fit in a pocket holster.
+Weighing in at 20 ounces or so loaded and only being four and a quarter inches high, it fits in a pocket holster.
 (Don’t ever carry a pocket gun in just your pocket — it goes in a holster).
-Speaking of height, this might be a good time to mention specifications.
-Here you go…

 |Width:||1.06", widest point, measured|